 Get Early Spring Curb Appeal By Combining Perennials and Bulbs

-The Early Spring Blooming Bulb Collection combines beautifully with new and existing perennial beds.
+Spring Blooming Bulbs combines beautifully with new and existing perennial beds.
 Using a mixture of perennial bulbs, the beauty of the perennial plants is enhanced with the addition of early and mid-spring color.

 For the last twenty years, High Country Garden customers have enjoyed our professionally designed Pre-Planned Gardens in their home landscapes.
-These various pre-planned gardens have been put together using perennial plants and ornamental grasses to create pollinator-friendly, color-coordinated plantings that are matched for bloom times and arranged with proper spacing.
+These various pre-planned gardens have been created using perennial plants and ornamental grasses to create pollinator-friendly, color-coordinated plantings that are matched for bloom times.
 The Early Spring Blooming Bulb Collection takes the pre-planned perennial garden one step further.

-How To Plant Into An Existing Perennial Garden
+How To Plant Bulbs Into An Existing Perennial Garden

 When planting these bulbs into an established pre-planned garden, wait until after hard frost to begin.
 Cut back the perennials to give yourself room to work and a clearer view the ground.
 Then follow the steps listed above.